oslabs-beta/Opal/README.md

 By default, service principals are associated with a single subscription.
 If you did not specify a subscription when creating your service principal (or specified only one), you may not be able to see functions from other subscriptions.

-To fix this, create a new service principal and then replace the data in your .env with data for a new service principal with access to each of your subscriptions.
+To fix this, create a new service principal, and then replace the data in your .env with data for a new service principal that has access to all of your subscriptions.
 First list all of your subscriptions with this Azure CLI command:

 `az account list --query "[].{id:id}" --output tsv`